Malta's Socialists eye first election win in 16 years

 Both parties promise to bring down income tax for people earning up to 60,000 euros a year to 25 percent in three years from the current 35 percent.

-Little distinguishes them on foreign affairs, with Muscat having come around in favor of Malta’s EU membership after strongly opposing it before accession.
+Little distinguishes them on foreign affairs, with Muscat having come around in favour of Malta’s EU membership after strongly opposing it before accession.